 Result 1: Healthy people

 Response 1: Increase access to HIV and health programmes

-To impact on the epidemics, HIV and health programmes must target those most in need.
-Our focus is to support people most affected by HIV and AIDS.
-That includes people living with HIV, their partners and families, men who have sex with men, transgender people, people who use drugs, people who sell or buy sex, children affected by HIV and AIDS, migrants, displaced people and prisoners.
-In generalised epidemics where women and girls are disproportionately affected, this will be where we will also direct our attention here.
+To impact on the epidemics, HIV and health programmes must target people most affected.
+That includes people living with HIV, their partners and families, men who have sex with men, transgender people, people who use drugs, people who sell or buy sex, children affected by HIV, migrants, displaced people and prisoners.
+In generalised epidemics where women and girls are disproportionately affected, we also direct our attention here.

 Result 2: Stronger health and community systems

 Response 2: Support community-based organisations to be connected and effective elements of health systems

 Strong communities are essential to stopping HIV transmission, providing HIV treatment and care, safeguarding health, and protecting the rights of people with HIV.
 We aim to complement the work of national governments that are ultimately responsible for meeting the health needs and upholding the human rights of their citizens.
 Sustained responses will require, in most countries, significant changes in the civil society landscape and in the way government and civil society organisations work together.

 Response 3: Advocate for HIV, health and human rights